How to pick the best saltwater aquarium sand: decisions, decisions, decisions.

 Check out the video below for a visual of how to clean and add sand to your aquarium.
 Please note, the tank shown appears to be freshwater, but I wouldn’t do anything differently than shown.

-What is the best sand for a reef tank?
+What is the best sand for a saltwater aquarium or reef tank?